Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: O-RAN-Based Volumetric Video Playback Architecture

 The E2AP protocol specifies interactions between the Near-RT RIC and O-CU/O-DU across four service types: Report, Insert, Control, and Policy.
 Service-model payloads are embedded within E2AP messages.
 We focus on Report and Control.

 The Report service lets E2 nodes periodically report status, measurements, and statistics to the Near-RT RIC, supplying data for xApp decisions.
-Its interaction flow is shown in Fig.~\ref{fig:Report and control message interaction process}.
+Its interaction flow is shown in Fig.~\ref{fig:e2_report_and_control}.
 After setup, the xApp subscribes the RRA service model on an E2 termination via the Near-RT RIC and receives a confirmation.
 The subscription defines periodic collection; when triggered, the E2 node packs RAN data and reports it to the RIC, which forwards it to the XR xApp for optimization.
-The RAN control (RC) service enables the Near-RT RIC to issue control instructions to E2 nodes for radio-parameter adjustment, realizing closed-loop optimization.
-Its interaction flow is shown in Fig.~\ref{fig:Report and control message interaction process}.
+The RC service enables the Near-RT RIC to issue control instructions to E2 nodes for radio-parameter adjustment, realizing closed-loop optimization.
+Its interaction flow is shown in Fig.~\ref{fig:e2_report_and_control}.
 The XR xApp issues control requests based on reported data or internal logic.
 The E2 termination validates the request and distributes configuration to the target E2 node (e.g., RB and power allocation).
 On success, an acknowledgement is returned; if invalid or execution fails, a failure message is sent.
+The online data collection and DRL-based control loops are implemented within an XR xApp running on the Near-RT RIC (FlexRIC).
+To facilitate interaction between the Python-based logic and the C/C++ components of the RAN within FlexRIC, a SWIG-produced Python wrapper is employed.
+This wrapper exposes the necessary application programming interfaces (APIs) in Python, which interact with the RAN through the standard O-RAN E2 procedures, specifically E2AP messages encapsulating E2SM payloads.